IBM/ds_pca_deep_dive/README.md

 #### PCA Mathemathical Formulation

-We cover the mathemathical foundation and derive the key ideas of PCA.
+We cover the mathematical foundation and derive the key ideas of PCA.

 #### Principal Component Analysis in Practice